H&W Coronavirus Information

 Rings from cups and mugs and red wine spills are a common occurrence on tables.
 We recommend using coasters and placemats for protection – making sure to wipe up any spills quickly to prevent staining.

 Cleaning your furniture from time to time will protect it from any stains forming.
 An old cotton T-shirt or lint-free dishtowel works well to remove any dirt or crumbs.
-Wet the cloth lightly, wring out so it’s just damp, and wipe!
+Wet the cloth very lightly, wring out so it’s only just damp, and wipe!

 Furniture polish is not recommended.
 These products often build up a residue and actually attract dust.
 A beeswax polish can be used as an alternative to furniture polish, to help both nourish and polish the furniture plus add further water resistance.